JohnMaroe/desafio01-ignite-todolist/README.md

 Rocketseat's bootcamp first challenge. <br />
 Focusing heavily on immutability, this first challenge serves as an introduction to it's concepts and React's features. :rocket:
+The application is simply a to-do list, demonstrating in practice various core features React has to offer.

 ## :satellite: How to run project